Edit Page

 Authorizers

-# fileAclAuthorizer authorizes requests according to the Access Control List defined in a YAML file.
+# fileAclAuthorizer authorizes requests according to the Access Control List defined inline or in a YAML file.

 fileAclAuthorizer: